onecalfman/Bezier.jl/README.md

 # Bezier.jl
-a minimal implementation of bezier curves in julia
+a minimal implementation of nth-degree-Bezier curves in julia

+## Implementation
+This module generates Bezier curves of arbitrary degree (in theory).
+The nth-Degree bezier curve is generated with Bernstein-Polynomials.
+Since julia has a efficient binomial function, this generation, The maximum number of control points is 67.
+For larger numbers, a buffer overflow occurs in the binomial function.

+The degree of the Bezier curve is inferred from the number of control points.

 ### Examples